rsh/shell-config/README.md

 # RSH Shell Config

-This repo contains the configuration I usually set up on a new Linux-based machine.
+This repo contains the configuration I usually set up on a new machine.

 # Copy dotfiles